-My new little app is about a need that I had to fullfill since my keyboard suddenly broke in a cold sunday night.
+My new little app is about a need that I had to fulfill since my keyboard suddenly broke on a cold Sunday night.
 It was the keyboard of my desktop PC and I use it almost only for videogames but now that the party was over I needed to find a way to use a real keyboard from another PC (not an emulated one on a touchscreen device) and send the keystrokes towards the desktop.
-The one and only keyboard I could use was the laptop’s one and so I started to think how to develop a little app for that even before thinking that it could be already online a software that could allow me to do what I wanted (I know it’s wrong, but it never hurts to develop something for didactic purposes and considering that I didn’t find any good free program, it wasn’t a bad idea).
+The one and only keyboard I could use was the laptop's one and so I started to think how to develop a little app for that even before thinking that it could be already online a software that could allow me to do what I wanted (I know it's wrong, but it never hurts to develop something for didactic purposes and considering that I didn't find any good free program, it wasn't a bad idea).

 What did I use?

 I thought I could use socket.io to create "a communication channel" between the two PCs in the LAN area of my house (to do that I had to use also a nodejs version of the socket.io-client) and develop a client and server script with node: the first would have captured all the key presses of the only available keyboard while the server would have received it to simulate the keydown on the Operating System.
 To capture the key presses I used keypress and to simulate them robotjs.
 Lastly, I used the famous commander.js to handle the command options in a fancy way when calling StreamKey.

 Unluckily nothing's perfect and there are some problems with robotjs: the lib I used to simulate the keydown.

 It is a very fascinating library, it is written in C as node addon, my bad I'm not that good with C...
 I studied it and gave also an exam on C89/C99, but the skill requested to touch a bit of the robotjs code is too high for me.

 Anyway I saw that the issues that I am interested in are already opened here and here and I commented on that thread too.